Emerge Trans Youth Workers (8 hours per month)

 Job Role

-The successful applicants will join a motivated and enthusiastic team based at the Birmingham LGBT Centre in Central Birmingham.
+The successful applicants will join a motivated and enthusiastic team based at the Birmingham LGBT Centre in central Birmingham.

 Terms: